 - Sheehan, N. (2009).
 A fiery peace in the Cold War: Bernard Schriever and the ultimate weapon.
-Random House.
+New York, NY: Random House.

 - Shermer, E. T. (2008).
 Origins of the conservative ascendancy: Barry Goldwater’s early senate career and the de-legitimization of organized labor.
 Journal of American History, 95(3), 678–709.

 - Smith, J. E. (2012).
 Eisenhower in war and peace.
 New York, NY: Random House.

 - Soffer, J. (2001).
 The National Association of Manufacturers and the militarization of American conservatism.
 Business History Review, 75(4), 775–805.

 - Spangenberg, G. (1990, April 1).
 Taped transcript: Oral history of George Spangenberg. docdroid.net/x9czNLE/george-spangenberg-oral-history.pdf

 - Stone, R. (2020).
 Need for speed.
 Science, 367(6474), 134–138.

 - Stubbing, R. A., with Mendel, R. A. (1986).
 The defense game.
 New York, NY: Harper & Row.

 - Thomson, A. (1998).
 Defense-related employment and spending, 1996–2006.
 Monthly Labor Review, 121(7), 14–33.